ReFreezed/HotParticles/misc/README.txt

         function).

     Text( string )
-        Output a raw string.
+        Output the contents of a string.
 This function can be used to output anything, including binary data.

 Values:

     customData
         String.
 Custom data for the project.
 Is empty by default.
 (Note that particle systems can have their own custom data too.)

+    emitterPosition
+        Table with these numeric fields: x, y.
+Is also an array.
+(Note that particle systems can specify an offset from this position with the 'emitterOffset' field.)

     particleSystems
         Array of tables with these fields: